EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 What are we doing?
 We're looping over all known Systems, to see if one is of type `common.RenderSystem`.
 If that is the case, we're using the RenderSystem-specific `Add` method to add our `City` to that system.
 This system requires three
-parametesr: reference to `BasicEntity`, reference to `RenderComponent` and reference to `SpaceComponent`.
+parameters: pointers to a `BasicEntity`, a `RenderComponent`, and a `SpaceComponent`.
 We have all of those, so we can easily do this.
 If we were to add our `City` to more systems, we could simply add additional `case` clauses here, and call the appropriate `Add` functions.

-If we were to run our game (`go run traffic.go`), the result should look something like this:
+If run our game (`go run traffic.go`), the result should look something like this:

 <figure class="callout text-center">
 <a href="/img/tutorials/01/black.png" target="_blank">